Index

 This topic area covers statistics and information relating to oral health among adults in Hull including local strategic need and service provision.
 Information relating to Oral Health Among Children and Young People can be found within Health Factors under Children and Young People.
+There is some information relating to oral cancers within Cancer under Health Factors under Adults.

 This page contains information from the Office for Health Improvement & Disparities’ Fingertips.
 Information is taken ‘live’ from the site so uses the latest available data from Fingertips and displays it on this page.
 As a result, some comments on this page may relate to an earlier period of time until this page is next updated (see review dates at the end of this page).